 Provided we use a regularization scale of the same order of magnitude as the mass of the light mesons, the saturation of the couplings by a scalar meson will be given by

 while the saturation by a vector meson will be

-where the proportionality constant is in principle unknown and has to be determined from external information.
+where the proportionality constant is, in principle unknown, and must be determined from external information.
 In the particular case of vector meson exchange we have followed the novel saturation method proposed in~\cite{Peng:2020xrf}.

 Owing to $m_S \neq m_V$, it is apparent that the ideal regularization scale for the saturation of the $C_0$ coupling by the scalar and vector mesons is not identical.
 This is dealt with by considering the renormalization group evolution (RGE) of the contact-range potential $V_C$, which is given by~\cite{PavonValderrama:2014zeq}